p-adic Differential Operators on Automorphic Forms on Unitary Groups: The -adic differential operators

-As a corollary of Theorem \ref{paalgthm} and Lemma \ref{lereln}, we obtain the following theorem. \smargin{Perhaps go back through the paper later, and add examples for the case raising power of determinant (by restricting to one-dimensional-subrepresentation) throughout the paper, especially after each main result, as an example.} \begin{thm} Let $\rvaluedpt$ be an $R$-valued point of the moduli scheme $\moduli(\padic)$, and let $f$ be an automorphic form over $R$ of weight $(\rho, V)$, and let $Z$ be a subrepresentation of $\rho\otimes\tau^d$.
+As a corollary of Theorem \ref{paalgthm} and Lemma \ref{lereln}, we obtain the following theorem. \begin{thm} Let $\rvaluedpt$ be an $R$-valued point of the moduli scheme $\moduli(\padic)$, and let $f$ be an automorphic form over $R$ of weight $(\rho, V)$, and let $Z$ be a subrepresentation of $\rho\otimes\tau^d$.
 Then